16 Life Changing Benefits of Working From Home

 2. Environmental Benefit: Lower Carbon Footprint

-Not only do you save over a year of your life while not commuting, but you also can have a good conscience about the environment if you drive 30 miles per day to work that equates to 241,500 miles in your career.
+Not only do you save over a year of your life while not commuting, but you also can have a good conscience about the environment if you drive 30 miles per day to work, which equates to 241,500 miles in your career.

 You may save 55.5 tons of CO2 emissions over your career.

-If you still commute, you will need to plant five trees and have them working full time for 40 years to absorb that amount of CO2.
+If you still commute, you must plant five trees and have them working full-time for 40 years to absorb that amount of CO2.

-Not only saving time and the environment, but you will actually save money too.
+Not only will it save time and the environment, but you will save money, too.
 It costs you 60.8 cents per mile on average, according to the AAA in a 2017 report.
-This means that traveling 30 miles per day, 230 days per year over 35 years, will save you $164,200.
+Traveling 30 miles daily, 230 days per year over 35 years, will save you $164,200.
 Yes, you read it correctly.
 I double-checked the math on it; it’s true.

 You will save $264,220 dollars over your career by not commuting